Opening Doors. Changing Lives.

 The student must give written notice of his or her intent to return to school within three years after the period of service.
 If the student is injured or hospitalized during the act of duty, the student must notify the school within two years after the end of the time period required for recovery.
 Please see the financial aid office for more information on Military Service Members LOA.

 Joseph Zito established this Scholarship Fund in perpetuity as a restricted endowment fund at the Rochester General Hospital Foundation.
 He gave these funds in loving memory of his wife, Marie, who cared about nurses and patients in this community.
-This award is given to the student with the highest academic average.

 The Michael B. Kaplan Scholarship at the Isabella Graham Hart School of Practical Nursing honors Michael B. Kaplan, a student who matriculated in August of 2006, excited about embarking on a second career.
 Those plans were cut short by his tragic, sudden death at age 36.
 His family and friends have chosen to honor his commitment and to carry on his spirit by establishing a scholarship for a male student who embodies Mike’s dedication to caring for others and who is embarking on nursing as a second career at IGHSPN.
 He articulated his long term plan – first to complete his LPN and work with terminally ill children, then to become an RN, and later perhaps a nurse anesthetist.
 In his short time at IGHSPN, Michael demonstrated his enthusiasm, his diligence and his extraordinary work ethic.
 It is our wish that the recipient of the Michael B. Kaplan Scholarship will embody the spirit, the focus and the determination that Mike exemplified.
 This scholarship will be awarded twice per year at graduation in June and November in the amount of $1500.